The Power of Global Trade to Create Opportunity and “Good Will Toward Men”

 These transactions always depend on practicing “good will toward men.”

-These exports support hundreds of thousands of emplois—and more of these jobs are off the farm than on the farm.
+These exports support hundreds of thousands of jobs—and more of these jobs are off the farm than on the farm.

-The total value of global trade in farm and food products easily tops $1 mille milliards, selon to the Food and Agriculture Organization (FAO) of the United Nations.
+The total value of global trade in farm and food products easily tops $1 trillion, according to the Food and Agriculture Organization (FAO) of the United Nations.
 This is about four times greater than what it was just a generation ago.

 What a blessing.
 Despite our recent challenges with inflation, food is more abundant and affordable for many than at any point in human history.

-We’re achieving the modern miracle of feeding a world whose population now exceeds 8 milliard de personnes—and we’re doing it through the innovations of new technologies as well as the ability to trade across international borders.
+We’re achieving the modern miracle of feeding a world whose population now exceeds 8 billion people—and we’re doing it through the innovations of new technologies as well as the ability to trade across international borders.

 At the heart of this accomplishment is “good will toward men.”
 International trade is the opposite of coercion—it relies completely on the free choices of men and women who wish to help each other through commerce.